daehee87/lab/web/_pages/home.md

 ---

 We are an offensive-security research group (we pursue to be a top-notch CTF team!) at the [Kyunghee University, Computer Science/Engineering Department](http://ce.khu.ac.kr).
-We aim to effectively discover security vulnerabilities in various system software, including operating system, web server/application, embedded system, and so forth.
+We aim to effectively discover security vulnerabilities in various system software.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->